List of The Story of Tracy Beaker characters: Ryan Patterson

 Ryan moved to The Dumping Ground with his non-identical twin brother, Zac.
 He speaks in a Cockney dialect and is interested in judo.
 He gets up to mischief with his twin Zac, and Maxy.
 Ryan doesn't usually take no for an answer.

 Ryan leaves The Dumping Ground with his brother Zac, between series 1 and 2.
 It's unknown what happened to Zac and Ryan, though it's likely they were fostered, or went back to their parents.

+Zac Patterson

-Zac PattersonZac Patterson, portrayed by Jay Haher, makes his first appearance in the first series of The Story of Tracy Beaker.
+Zac Patterson, portrayed by Jay Haher, makes his first appearance in the first series of The Story of Tracy Beaker.

 Zac moved to The Dumping Ground with his non-identical twin brother, Ryan.
 He gets up to mischief with his twin Ryan, and Maxy.

 Zac leaves The Dumping Ground with his brother Ryan, between series 1 and 2.
 It's unknown what happened to Zac and Ryan, though it's likely they were fostered, or went back to their parents.